atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 **Figure 21\
 Graph of Timing Equation**

-**4.10.8 DOOR DELAY FOR CAR CALLS.** The minimum time for elevator doors to remain fully open in response to a car call shall be 3 seconds.
+#### 4.10.8 DOOR DELAY FOR CAR CALLS

+The minimum time for elevator doors to remain fully open in response to a car call shall be 3 seconds.

-**4.10.9 FLOOR PLAN OF ELEVATOR CARS.** The floor area of elevator cars shall provide space for wheelchair users to enter the car, maneuver within reach of controls, and exit from the car.
+#### 4.10.9 FLOOR PLAN OF ELEVATOR CARS

+The floor area of elevator cars shall provide space for wheelchair users to enter the car, maneuver within reach of controls, and exit from the car.
 Acceptable door opening and inside dimensions shall be as shown in Fig. 22.
 The clearance between the car platform sill and the edge of any hoistway landing shall be no greater than 1-1/4 in (32 mm).

 ![Minimum Dimensions of Elevator Cars](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/fig22.gif)

 **Figure 22\
 Minimum Dimensions of Elevator Cars**

-**4.10.10 FLOOR SURFACES**.
+#### 4.10.10 FLOOR SURFACES

 Floor surfaces shall comply with 4.5.

+#### 4.10.11 ILLUMINATION LEVELS

-**4.10.11 ILLUMINATION LEVELS.** The level of illumination at the car controls, platform, and car threshold and landing sill shall be at least 5 footcandles (53.8 lux).
+The level of illumination at the car controls, platform, and car threshold and landing sill shall be at least 5 footcandles (53.8 lux).

+#### 4.10.12* CAR CONTROLS

-**4.10.12* CAR CONTROLS.** Elevator control panels shall have the following features:
+Elevator control panels shall have the following features:

 (1) Buttons.
 All control buttons shall be at least 3/4 in (19 mm) in their smallest dimension.
 They may be raised or flush.